|Position ID:||Cornell-Dyson-LOFMO [#8918, WDR-00010079]|

 Cornell S. C. Johnson College of Business

-POSITION: Lecturer of Management and Organizations (9- month appointment, non-tenure track).
+POSITION: Lecturer of Management and Organizations-Diversity and Inclusion Programming (9- month appointment, non-tenure track).
 The Dyson School of Applied Economics and Management at Cornell University seeks a Lecturer, 3-year appointment with possibility of renewal.
 Renewal is contingent upon performance reviews and availability of funding.

 ANTICIPATED START DATE: July 1, 2017

 RESPONSIBILITIES: The Dyson School of Applied Economics and Management is committed to providing a climate that values and appreciates the range of attributes (race, gender, ethnicity, religion, sexual orientation, socioeconomic status and country of origin) of our faculty, students and staff.
 We aim to empower, enrich, and educate the Dyson community on the tangible benefits of inclusion and diversity.
 Outstanding applicants are sought in the general areas of management and organizations with special emphasis on diversity and inclusion programming.
 The incumbent in this position will be expected to teach three undergraduate courses (50% teaching) and take a leadership position (50% administrative) for the Dyson Business Inclusion and Diversity Program.
 Dyson is one of three schools that make up the Cornell S. C. Johnson College of Business.